florianderosnay-collab/thavon-backend/GOOGLE_AUTH_BRANDING.md

 ⚠️ **Domain Must Match**:
 - The domain you add must match your actual website domain
-- If your site is at `thavon.vercel.app`, you might need to add that instead
+- If your site is at `app.thavon.io`, make sure that's what you add
 - Or set up a custom domain in Vercel to use `thavon.io`

 ## Alternative: Use Application Name